gmu-techman-2020/business-deck/text/07-company.md

 #### Short-Term Competition Risk---High
 - Goal: Proving we are differentiated from others in the market space.
 - Situation: There are many competitors that are inefficient at serving our target audience, but there is some differentiation between them.
-- Mitigation: With sales in place, establish brand perception and seek a patent on our matchmaking technology.
+- Mitigation: With sales in place, establish brand perception and seek a patent on our matchmaking technology, based on recommendation from patent attorney.

 #### Long-Term Competition Risk---High
 - Goal: Proving defensibility, or that we can position ourselves to compete successfully against copycats.